SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Comp 1 - Split.md

 ## Analysis

 The protection that the Natives were hoping for never arrived, as most had to flee from the British invasion in the east.
-The statement of the 'United State's expense' hints at the power dynamics at play between the United States and
+The statement of the 'State's expense' hints at the power dynamics at play between the United States and Native Tribes.
+Natives often received immense pressure and had limited leverage when negotiating.
+The tone of the text implies 'American generosity' through these giving of 'gifts'.